Code-the-Dream-School/node-essentials/lessons/lesson6-pg-prisma.md

 **Note:** The PostgreSQL URL format may vary depending on your operating system.
 For detailed information about different URL formats for Windows, Mac, and Linux, see Assignment 0.

 **Security Note:** Never commit your `.env` file to version control.
 It contains sensitive information like passwords.
+Make sure to add `.env` to your `.gitignore` file to prevent accidentally committing it to GitHub.

 ---